RegaledSeer/RegaledSeer.github.io/_posts/2018-12-11-an-internship-journey-part-two.md

 could take a coding sample, which I had taken Google's coding sample recently, so I figured it would be worth my while to try it out.
-However, I took their coding sample immediately after Dropbox's coding sample, and I quickly realized that back to back interviews was *extremely* taxing.
+However, I took their coding sample immediately after Dropbox's coding sample, and I quickly realized that back to back interviews were *extremely* taxing.
 I didn't do well on the coding sample, and thus I was promptly rejected afterwards.